 Percentile rankings vs 1,600+ peer institutions.
 Higher is better.

-University of Oregon's published cost of attendance is $34,793.
-Net price by income band shows meaningful variation: low-income families pay approximately $15,909, mid-low-income families pay around $15,760, middle-income families pay about $18,364, mid-high-income families pay approximately $24,704, and higher-income families pay around $31,021.
-Azimuth ranks University of Oregon #832 for post-graduation affordability among nonprofit four-year institutions.
-The variation across income bands reflects the university's need-based aid structure, where institutional aid plays a meaningful role in reshaping the sticker price for lower-income families.
-Median federal student loan debt at graduation is $20,139, and families using Parent PLUS borrow a median of $44,405; private or institutional loans may add further borrowing that falls outside these federal-only figures.
-Families should weigh any Parent PLUS obligations against need-based aid and non-loan financing alternatives before borrowing.
-For the typical graduate at the institution's median four-year earnings of $62,174, median federal debt of $20,139 projects to a monthly payment of about $228 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use Azimuth's Financial GPS tool.
+Published cost of attendance is $34,793.
+After need-based aid, low-income families pay approximately $15,909, middle-income families pay around $18,364, higher-income families pay approximately $31,021.
+Azimuth ranks University of Oregon #832 for post-graduation affordability among nonprofit four-year institutions, in the 41.6 percentile.
+Median federal student loan debt at graduation is $20,139; families using Parent PLUS borrow a median of $44,405.
+For a graduate at the institution's median four-year earnings of $62,174, median federal debt projects to a monthly payment of about $228 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 University of the Cumberlands delivers stronger graduate earnings than most comparable institutions would predict, a signal that its business-focused program mix and Kentucky pricing combine into a return profile that holds up well within the Azimuth coverage set.
 Graduates earn median four-year earnings of $62,174, placing the university in the 52.2 percentile for median earnings four years after enrollment among nonprofit four-year institutions — a result anchored by the institution's dominant business programs and reinforced by its return on investment ranking.